winesbyjeremy/winesbyjeremy.com/_posts/2018-09-12-napa_wine_tour_april_2018_testimonial_-_day_one.md

 title:  "Napa Wine Tour April 2018 Testimonial - Day One"
 author: "Orri Ganel"
 date:   2018-09-12 15:20:00 -0400
-categories: review winery tasting napa testimonial tour
+categories: review california napa testimonial tour
 ---

 **Note from Jeremy**: Perspective is everything, especially on a topic as vast as wine.
 As I continue to refine the wine trip experiences, it's important for me to reflect on what went well and what needs improvement.
 Orri participated on the last trip I organized and graciously volunteered to share his perspective on the experience both for my and your benefit.
 I have divided his submission into multiple posts (by day), but otherwise, they are unedited.
 Without further ado, the first day as recounted by Orri: